Skip to content

 It is important to test questions to ensure they work correctly.
 One approach would be for the teacher to repeatedly test them with various random numbers and inputs.
 But this is inefficient and unreliable.

-Question Tests provide an automated mechanism through which the author may establish with confidence that the Potential Response Trees are processing the student answer as expected.
-They are based on the concept of "unit testing" from software development.
+Question Tests provide an automated mechanism through which the author may establish with confidence that the Potential Response Trees are processing the student answer as expected, and we get the same behaviour for each random variant.
+Question Tests are based on the concept of "unit testing" from software development.
 Question variables can be included in the tests; indeed these are needed to define test inputs in the context of random values.

 Writing tests